realpython/python-guide/docs/starting/install/osx.rst

 The script will explain what changes it will make and prompt you before the installation begins.
-Once you've installed Homebrew, insert the Homebrew directory at the top of your ``PATH`` environment variable.
+Once you've installed Homebrew, insert the Homebrew directory at the top of your :envvar:`PATH` environment variable.
 You can do this by adding the following line at the bottom of your :file:`~/.bashrc` file

 .. code-block:: console